Frequently Asked Questions

 For more information on eligibility and standards please see our Eligibility and Admission Standards page.

 When will a decision be made on my application?

 Early Review applicants are notified by the end of December.
 All other admission decisions, including Early Review applications that were deferred to the regular cycle, are made on a rolling basis.
 Rolling admissions means that we evaluate applications randomly; the date you submitted your application often has no bearing on when you will receive a decision.
 If you have not yet heard from us, you should not worry as it most likely means that the Committee simply has not yet reviewed your application.
-We strive to give every candidate an answer by the end of April.
+We strive to give most candidates an answer by early April.

 How will I be notified of the decision for my application?

 We send all admission decisions by email.
 Offers of admission are sent in writing also, via courier.
 Please make sure that you provide us with a valid email address and a physical address for the courier delivery (we do not deliver admission materials to post office boxes), and that you update that information as necessary.
 Many companies have put up firewalls and email messages get returned to us.
 Therefore, we recommend that you use a personal email account (such as Gmail, Hotmail or Yahoo) or speak with your employer’s IT department to make sure that messages from Columbia Law School will not be blocked.
 All decisions are mailed from [email protected].

 What is the most important component of my application?